Help us grow our newsletter. Forward to a friend!

 Special Events for Teens:

-Monday, September 12, 4-5pm, Brown Room, Registration Required - Space Limited
+Monday, November 7, 4-5pm, Storytime Room, Registration Required – Space is limited

 Chopped! with Food Explorers (Grades 6-12)

-Join Food Explorers to test your creativity like you’re on an episode of “Chopped”!
-You’ll get into teams and create a delicious recipe together, choosing from a limited pantry that’s provided, and you’ll taste test both teams’ creations to see whose is the tastiest!
-All food is nut free but may contain dairy and/or eggs.
+Join Food Explorers to test your creativity like you’re on an episode of Chopped!
+Get into teams, create a delicious recipe together based on a limited pantry that’s proved.
+Then taste test both teams' creations to see whose is the tastiest!
+All food is nut free, but may contain dairy and/or eggs.
 Find out more and register on our website here.

 Minute to Win It Mondays (Grades 6-12)